 One aspect of academic progress is the student's cumulative grade point average (CGPA).
-Students must be advancing toward or maintaining a minimum of a 2.0 CGPA for all UBIS University coursework to meet academic standing and to meet the requirements for graduation.
+Undergraduate students must be advancing toward or maintaining a minimum of a 2.0 CGPA for all UBIS University coursework to meet academic standing and to meet the requirements for graduation.
+Graduate students must maintain a 3.0 GPA to retain their matriculated status.